jdh2021/jquery-server-calculator/README.md

 - [X] Create layout and inputs for base calculator
 - [X] Create layout and inputs for stretch calculator
+- [X] Add delete history and recalculate butttons for stretch calculator

 - [X] Create click event handlers that get value of button clicked
 - [X] Create object to store data from inputs